LuChatri/uno-arena/protocol.md

 - `error` -  The engine send this to Uno Arena after encountering a fatal error.
 Uno Arena will no longer communicate with the engine or respond to its communications.
 Full syntax:
   - `<error> := error <error-message>`
 - `go` - Uno Arena should send this to the engine to signal the engine to start calculating from its internal game state.
 - `move` - The engine should send this to Uno Arena after receiving a `stop` command to signal the move it would play based on the game state.
-In the event that an illegal move is sent, fail.
+In the event that an illegal move is sent, Uno Arena will ignore it.
 Full syntax:
   - `<move> := move <move-info>`
   - `<move-info> := challenge | draw | renege | <card>`
   - `<card> := W<color> | WD4<color> | <type><color>`